Where Does the Word Dentist Come From?

 The term dentist comes from the Latin and French words dentiste and odoús which mean ‘dentist’ and ‘tooth’.
-But this one small word does little to reveal the spectrum of tooth problems and oral treatments that go into the work of a Palm Beach County dentist.
+But this one small word does little to reveal the spectrum of tooth problems and oral treatments that go into the work of a Palm Beach Gardens dentist.
 And there are several types of dentists that you might go to during your life, all of which may have a field of specialization that covers an array of oral health problems and treatments.

 Exploring Various Dental Practices

 The most popular type of dentist is of course a general dentist who takes care of overall dental and oral health concerns and helps with regular dental care.
 Some dentists also cover cosmetic procedures, periodontics, and pediatric dentists.

 A dental practitioner who has a specific field of expertise, such as specializing in the treatment of tooth cavity complications, is also a dentist.
 In this case, the dental practitioner will have completed additional schooling and will earn the name of orthodontist.

 Dentists can work in a private practice, also called primary care, or in a hospital, which is known as secondary care.
 A dentist isn’t the only one who might be working to help keep your oral health at its peak.
 At any given time, a dentist may work with dental assistants, dental therapists, dental technicians, and hygienists in order to help their clients with their dental needs.